Clipper Servicing and Repair from £25

 Please make a note to deliver to Number 69 if not in.

 Please note that if your clippers are not mains powered, I will also need the power pack and charger to enable the clippers to be run up and tested.
+Please remember that Royal Mail will not take batteries.

-I can also service Dog Clippers.
+I can also service the following;

 A set of Horse clippers on first inspection.